sigoden/opscan/README.md

   [ADDRESSES]...
 CIDRs, IPs, or hosts to be scanned

 Options:
-  -t, --timeout <TIMEOUT>  Milliseconds for waiting connection [default: 1500] -b, --batch <BATCH>      The batch size for port scanning, it increases or slows the speed of scanning [default: 4500] -p, --ports <PORTS>      A list of comma separed ports to be scanned e.g. 80,443,19-26 [default: top100] -h, --help               Print help
+  -t, --timeout <TIMEOUT>  Seconds for waiting connection [default: 2] -b, --batch <BATCH>      The batch size for port scanning, it increases or slows the speed of scanning [default: 3000] -p, --ports <PORTS>      A list of comma sepeared ports to be scanned e.g. 80,443,19-26 [default: top100] -h, --help               Print help
   -V, --version            Print version
 ```